Linguistic landscape: Different approaches to linguistic landscape studies

-Slavic language carved into gravestone, though no longer spoken in the city.
+Ukrainian language carved into gravestone, though no longer spoken in the city.

-More recently, scholars have rejected the purely quantitative approaches to Linguistic Landscape.
+More recently, scholars have rejected the purely quantitative approaches to Linguistic landscape.
 For example, using Scollon and Scollon's (2003) framework of geosemiotics, researchers have analyzed the placement and relative size of different languages and signs.
+Other qualitative approaches, such as Jan Blommaert's Ethnographic Linguistic Landscape Analysis or ELLA (2013), have emphasized the importance of ethnography as an element of a linguistic landscape analysis, and argued that signs must be seen as traces of multimodal communicative practices within a sociopolitically and historically structured field.
+This work was specifically positioned as an attempt to "do more" with linguistic landscape analysis than the "synchronic, static and quantitative approach to hypostatized 'languages' in a given physical arena" that characterized the more quantitative "first wave" of studies.
+Some recent work, such as Feddersen and his colleagues' approach to interactivity in the linguistic landscape (2024), uses an analytical approach that combines both geosemiotics and ELLA in order to analyze both the spatial-material aspect and the ethnographic aspect of signs.

 Leeman and Modan (2009) proposed a "contextualized historical approach" to linguistic landscape that emphasizes the importance of considering how the signs came to be, and what they mean in a given context.
 Their example of the different symbolic meanings of Chinese and English on Starbucks signs in Washington DC's Chinatown and a Shanghai shopping mall shows that it is unwise to draw conclusions based on the relative frequency of languages in signage.

 The study of the linguistic landscape can also show evidence of the presence and roles of different languages through history.
 Some early work on a specific form of linguistic landscape was done in cemeteries used by immigrant communities, some languages being carved "long after the language ceased to be spoken" in the communities.

 In addition to larger public signage, some who study linguistic landscapes are now including the study of other public objects with multilingual texts, such as banknotes in India which are labeled in over a dozen languages.